 - 1 cup corn

-- Preheat the oven to 375°F. Cut the squash in half lengthwise, scoop out the seeds and place in a baking dish cut side down.
+- Preheat the oven to 375°F. Cut the squash in half lengthwise, scoop out the seeds, and place in a baking dish cut side down.
 Bake until tender and easily pierced with a fork, about 45 minutes.
-This step can be done up to 3 days in advance.
+You can take this step up to 3 days in advance.

-- Heat the oil a large skillet over medium heat.
-Add the onion, jalapeno and garlic.
-Cook about 5 minutes before adding the spices, salt and wine/broth.
+- Heat the oil in a large skillet over medium heat.
+Add the onion, jalapeno, and garlic.
+Cook about 5 minutes before adding the spices, salt, and wine/broth.
 Cook another 5 minutes.
 Add the corn and black beans and simmer over low heat until the liquid has reduced and vegetables are tender.